Welcome to the Playroll blog

 Here are all the potential consequences of employee misclassification:

-Misclassifying employees as independent contractors can trigger IRS audits.
+Misclassifying W-2 employees as independent contractors can trigger IRS audits.
 If the misclassification is deemed unintentional, civil penalties include:

 If the IRS identifies fraudulent intent, additional penalties may include: